ga-wdi-lessons/sql-alchemy/readme.md

 Specifically, you used postgresql.
 In today's lesson, we're doing to work with SQLite, which is similar, but distributable via the file system.

+Today's all about querying the database using Python.

 ## Querying the DB w/ Python

 Instead of interacting with the database directly via the CLI (using a tool like `psql`), we can use the `sqlite3` module to use Python to query the DB.